Date: 27 November 2015. Portlight

 remove it.
 The turtle clearly shows behind my tinted portlight

 window.
-There's something about coming home after dark and seeing
+There is something about coming home after dark and seeing

 the turtle in the portlight of my cabin.
 It is a welcome sight.